willfurnass/sheffield_hpc/bessemer/groupnodes/dcs-acad-gpu-nodes.rst

 Using the nodes
 ---------------

-There are three ways to access these nodes.
+There are several ways to access these nodes.
 The type of access granted for a job depends on which SLURM *Account* and *Partition* are requested at job submission time.
 Only certain users have access to a given Account.